Arcadia, Florida: Demographics

-As of the 2020 census, the city had a population of 7,420 people and 2,953 households.
-About 5.1% of the population were under 5 years old, 26.2% were under 18, and 13.7% were 65 and over; 49.9% of the population were female.
+As of the 2020 United States census, there were 7,420 people, 2,953 households, and 1,755 families residing in the city.

+In 2020, about 5.1% of the population were under 5 years old, 26.2% were under 18, and 13.7% were 65 and over; 49.9% of the population were female.

-About 70.9% of the population were White, 19.5% were Black or African American, 0.3% were Asian, 6.2% were two or more races, and 34.2% were Hispanic or Latino of any race.
-In total, 256 veterans were living in the city and 14.7% of the population were foreign-born.
+In 2020, 256 veterans were living in the city and 14.7% of the population were foreign-born.
 About 69.5% of the households had a computer and 58.0% had a broadband internet subscription.
 Around 80.9% of the population 25 and older were high-school graduates and 15.2% of that same population had a bachelor's degree or higher.
-Around7.4% of the population under 65 had a disability and 17.3% of that same population did not have health insurance.
+Around 7.4% of the population under 65 had a disability and 17.3% of that same population did not have health insurance.

-The median household income was $34,003 and the per capita income was $18,376; 30.2% of the population lived below the poverty threshold.
+In 2020, the median household income was $34,003 and the per capita income was $18,376; 30.2% of the population lived below the poverty threshold.

+As of the 2010 United States census, there were 7,637 people, 2,460 households, and 1,664 families residing in the city.

 Government

 The City of Arcadia was created by an act of the Florida Legislature in 1886.
-Currently, the city is governed by a council/manager form of government, with five council members elected at large to four-year terms of office, who in turn appoint a city manager to run the daily operation of the city.
+Currently, the city is governed by a mayor-council form of government, with five council members elected at large to four-year terms of office, who in turn appoint a city manager to run the daily operation of the city.
 The council annually chooses a mayor and deputy mayor, who serve in the capacity of chairman of meetings and at ceremonial functions.
 Also elected by the residents is a city marshal who acts as chief of police.
 In addition to police service, the city provides residents with a water/sewer system, trash pickup, planning and zoning services, and public works.